We'll Fight, But We're Staying Here — Modern Paraphrase | nocap.bible

 The Counter-Proposal 🛡️

-To their credit, Reuben and Gad didn't get defensive.
-They came back with a real plan — and it actually addressed every one of Moses' concerns.
+To their credit, and didn't get defensive.
+They came back with a real plan — and it actually addressed every one of concerns.

 "Here's what we'll do: we'll build sheepfolds for our livestock and fortified cities for our families.
 But then we will take up arms and march at the front of Israel's army until every single tribe has received their inheritance.
 We won't go home until it's done."